 St Mary’s is a beautiful church with many fine features including a magnificent, recently restored, Canterbury window and historically important medieval doors, which have recently been professionally restored.
 The Friends of St Mary’s is an active fundraising group of villagers working closely with the PCC’s Fabric Committee to ensure that the church fabric is maintained.
 With the Friends’ assistance, a considerable amount of work has been done to improve and maintain the fabric in recent years.
 Donations from local individuals and grant funding have also played a part in ensuring that the historic Church fabric is maintained to a high standard.

 Hunton C of E Primary School (www.huntonschool.co.uk) is Voluntary Aided.
-It is rated outstanding in the latest statutory inspection of Anglican schools conducted by the Diocese and good with outstanding features by Ofsted.
+It is rated good in both Ofsted and in the latest statutory inspection of Anglican schools conducted by the Diocese.
 The relationship between the School and St Mary’s is close with the Rector, as a School Governor, who visits each week.
 The School has a church liaison group which is responsible for ensuring that the relationship remains close and that opportunities are taken to develop it further.

 Hunton is also the location of almshouses called Peace Cottages that provide accommodation for persons who are members of the Church of England and who have normally been residents of Hunton.